spotify/dh-virtualenv/doc/usage.rst

 the Debian package.
 This is not possible with the sequencer addition.

 The build system honors the :envvar:`DH_VIRTUALENV_INSTALL_ROOT` environment variable.
-Following other environmental variables can be used to customise the functionality:
+Following other environment variables can be used to customise the functionality:

 .. envvar:: DH_VIRTUALENV_ARGUMENTS